philcoffman/philcoffman.com/_posts/2019-03-18-greenville-grok.markdown

 layout: post
 ---

-In about two weeks I'm heading to Greenville, SC to attend [Grok](https://greenvillegrok.com/).
+In about two weeks I'm heading to Greenville, SC to attend [Greenville Grok](https://greenvillegrok.com/).
 I've missed out on attending this conference in the past so I'm stoked to finally make one and to spend time with internet friends.